 The main thing that makes my job interesting is the variety of work that I get to help with.
-Even though I am in the transport planning team I get to do with within many disciplines such as : Drainage , Noise , Air Quality , levels and Infrastructure.
+Even though I am in the transport planning team I get to work within many disciplines such as: Drainage, Noise, Air Quality, levels and Infrastructure.
 I really enjoy this variety as I am always learning and no two days are the same.

 Who or what has helped shape my career?

 Many people have helped me shape my career.
 Within my office Dan Valance is my mentor for CAD and has taught me a wide range of skills I wouldn’t otherwise have known such as layout reviews and tracking.
 Ian Wharton has taught me all about the standards we design to , when they need to be applied and how the planning process works.